Mastering the construction and manipulation of the Natural integers

 By the end of that course, you will be a master in:

-- Count and construct the natural integers set
+- Construct the natural integers totally ordered set (N,≤)

 - Prove theorems by recusion, a powerful method of proof